 A. Chiropractors rely on spinal adjustments, ultrasound, massage therapy, and supportive equipment to treat health problems related to body form and movement.
 Emphasizing alignment of the musculoskeletal system, specifically the spine, chiropractic uses different types of manual treatment to prevent or care for injuries and pain.

 A. The number of resources available to expectant parents about what to expect when a baby is on the way are numerous.
 While there is much to learn from books, classes, products, and freely dispensed advice from family and friends, parents may find themselves wishing they could hire the services of a neutral third party to help guide them through the birth and postpartum phases of bringing a child into the world.

 A. Occupational therapy addresses issues with a patient’s musculoskeletal systems.
 Occupational therapists’ goal is to help patients gain physical strength and pursue the rehabilitation of key musculoskeletal systems that are crucial for a self-sufficient lifestyle.

-A. It’s not easy to be a physician assistant, but it is rewarding: the average physician assistant makes over $100,000 per year.
+A. It’s not easy to be a physician associate, but it is rewarding: the average physician associate makes over $100,000 per year.
 And it’s not just about the monetary rewards.
-Physician assistants often have more personal interactions with patients and can be more flexible in their specialties later in their careers.
+Physician associates often have more personal interactions with patients and can be more flexible in their specialties later in their careers.

-A. The earning potential of a physician assistant depends on numerous factors including previous healthcare experience, cost of living in a particular state or city, and regional differences in average salaries.
-Read on to learn how much physician assistants make.
+A. The earning potential of a physician associate depends on numerous factors including previous healthcare experience, cost of living in a particular state or city, and regional differences in average salaries.
+Read on to learn how much PAs make.